jgallred/simplemessage/README.md

     return Redirect::to('item_list')
       ->withLangMessage('items.item_added', 'success');

+##Making Views with Messages##
+You can also pass messages directly to your views.

 ###Show a view with a message###
 Now you can also pass messages directly to your views.